 * Bookmark Favicon Changer 2.0 (is the only one that works with the latest Firefox)

-* Save to Instapaper for Firefox (works with the latest Firefox, requires an Instapaper account)
+* Instasaver (Instapaper saver button for Firefox) (works with the latest Firefox including Nightly developer version, requires an Instapaper account)

 * NoSquint (a nice flexible and easily resettable zoom tool)